SimitTomar/Rest_Api_Test_Automation/videoReadmeFiles/videoPointers.md

 ### [Require] Cucumber in employees.steps.js

-### Explain about const & let
+### Explain const
+* `const` allows for read-only constant variables
+* A value must be assigned when the variable is created, so const axios; will not work
+* You cannot reassign the value of the const, though it will not error but rather fail silently.

+### Explain Destructuring
+The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

+### Explain require
-Explain that require is an inbuilt function of nodejs used to include modules that exist in separate files.
+Require is an inbuilt function of nodejs used to include modules that exist in separate files.
 The basic functionality of require is that it reads a JavaScript file, executes the file, and then proceeds to return the exports object

 ### Now, Paste the signatures corresponding to the steps.